ManoharShetty507/Kubernetes-Commands/README.md

-# Kubernetes Commands for Practice!!
+# Kubernetes Commands for Practice!